 Animals can pick up injuries while out on the hillsides.
 Or, they may contract illnesses from contact with parasites, sick animals or contaminants.
 Farmers can bring in vets, administer medication and put animals on the best course of action.

 Still, many will continue to roam and graze while fighting their condition.
 This continued routine can cause some stress if farmers aren’t immediately aware of the location of these animals.

-Drone-based cattle surveillance and software allows users to pinpoint locations and check an animal’s progress.
+Drone-based cattle surveillance and software allow users to pinpoint locations and check an animal’s progress.
 It is easy to see if the cow has strayed from the herd or appears to be struggling.
 At the same time, this is a great tool for spotting injuries or other issues as they arise.